filecoin-project/FIPs/FIPS/fip-solstice.md

   - upgrade the SRA's code, the one registry change that requires a FIP.

-Admission criteria, the dispute procedure, the audit playbook, and the quarterly verification duty live in the governance repository.
+Admission criteria, the freeze criteria and evidence standard, the escalation-to-Remove policy, the dispute procedure, the audit playbook, and the quarterly verification duty live in the governance repository.

 **Service Orchestrators** are not considered a governance tier.
 An Orchestrator's only protocol interaction is receiving rewards and